-Consequently, IT Departments are facing unprecedented challenges around providing remote access solutions that are both fit for purpose, and more crucially, secure.
+Consequently, IT Departments are facing unprecedented challenges around providing remote working access solutions that are both fit for purpose, and more crucially, secure.

 However, for organisations that don’t have a formalised remote working policy, or those where remote working was only practised by a small subset of employees, there are additional challenges to face.
 For example, there may not be enough organisation owned devices for all employees, meaning that some could be asked to use their own personal devices, usually referred to as ‘BYOD’ (Bring Your Own Device).